 Biometric identification methods can be achieved on mobile devices either through its built-in biometric sensors, attaching portable biometric hardware to it via a USB cable, or through a Wi-Fi connection.
-Here are a few biometrics methods that banks are already taking advantage of:
+Here are a few biometric authentication methods that banks are already taking advantage of:

 This mode contains more than 200 unique points of data that are stored in the institution’s database.
 Many biometric experts believe that the iris scan is the most reliable way of authenticating a user’s identity.

 This option is said to work best when paired with another authentication mode.
-At the beginning of the year, HSBC announced it’s introduction to voice recognition mobile apps and ATMs to allow customers to bank without requiring passwords or card swipes.
+At the beginning of the year, HSBC announced an introduction to voice recognition mobile apps and ATMs to allow customers to complete transactions without requiring passwords or card swipes.

 Facial recognition can authenticate users at ATMs, as well as online and mobile banking.
 This type of authentication is dependent on the user’s environment such as the lighting or positioning of the face, making it a less effective security option.

-Fingerprint scans are currently the most popular form of biometric authentication used on many devices worldwide.
+Fingerprint scans are currently the most popular form of biometric authentication used on many mobile devices worldwide.

 Vein Pattern Authentication: